-- OII Director: Professor Victoria Nash - Director of Graduate Studies: Dr Adam Mahdi - Programme Director of the MSc in Social Data Science: Dr Bernie Hogan - Head of Administration and Finance: Joanna Barlow - Graduate Studies Manager: Christine Bunyan - MSc Programmes Co-ordinator: David Pepper - DPhil Programmes Co-ordinator: Laura Maynard
+- OII Director: Professor Victoria Nash

+- Director of Graduate Studies: Dr Adam Mahdi

+- MSc Programme Director: Dr Keegan McBride

+- Head of Administration and Finance: Joanna Barlow

+- Graduate Studies Manager: Christine Bunyan

+- MSc Programmes Co-ordinator: David Pepper

+- DPhil Programmes Co-ordinator: Laura Maynard

-9.1.2 Graduate Studies Committee
+9.1.2.
+Graduate Studies Committee

 This is the main University administrative body so far as the management of graduate studies in your field is concerned.
-Please see Appendix B for full details of the Committee terms of reference.

-The Committee is chaired by the Director of Graduate Studies who has broad overall responsibility for the graduate programmes.
-Details of the committee are listed in Appendix B.
+The Committee is chaired by the Director of Graduate Studies who has broad overall responsibility for the OII's graduate programmes.
+Details of the committee are listed in Appendix B: Standing Committees.